Fox-In-A-Box/Sentiment-App/README.md

 - Pie charts showing the distribution of the different sentiments throughout the input text as a percentage
 - Wordcloud generation from list of 200 most common words for live tweets
 - Written list of the top 5 most common words for live tweets
-- Line charts of 10 tweet moving average of the most recent 100 tweets obtained from Twitter's feed
+- Line charts of 10 tweet moving average of the 100 most recent tweets obtained from Twitter's feed

-## Requirements

-- Python 3.8.11+
-- NLTK
-- Pandas
-- Django
-- NumPy
-- TweePy
-- Python-DateUtils